 Does my child need their own laptop or learning device?

 Callaghan College participates in the Bring Your Own Device (BYOD) program from Year 7 to Year 12.
-This means students can bring a personal learning device (e.g. laptop, or similar) to school to support their learning.
-It is not compulsory.
-Access our our BYOD information.
+This means all students need to bring a personal learning device (e.g. laptop, or similar) to school to support their learning.
+The laptop does not need to be fancy.
+For more information visit Technology and online learning.

 Where do I purchase the school uniform?